kagenocookie/dd2-content-editor/readme.md

 Due to DD2 storing every single quest in a single catalog object, we can't really use any existing desktop tools for editing userfiles because conflicts in the quest catalog are pretty much unresolvable.
 So we need some sort of "patching" support.
 This mod does that, ingame (meaning the actual files are left clean in the game folder) and in realtime (meaning that we can dynamically alter them while the game is running, like changing NPC behaviors etc).

 ## DD2 editors current status
-- Fully functional: Create and edit events (escorts, monster culling requests, affinity escorts)
+- ✔️Fully functional: Create and edit events (escorts, monster culling requests, affinity escorts) [Info](https://github.com/kagenocookie/dd2-content-editor/wiki/Events)
-- WIP: Can partially edit basegame quests (conditions, triggers, dialogues, ...)
-- WIP: Can create custom quests, though still missing many features (see [quests](https://github.com/kagenocookie/dd2-content-editor/wiki/Quests))
-- WIP: Armor styles editor
-- WIP: Item data editor
+- ✔️Fully functional: Create and edit items (custom consumables, armor, weapons) [Info](https://github.com/kagenocookie/dd2-content-editor/wiki/Items)
-- WIP: Dialogue editor
+- ✔️Fully functional: Shops editor
-- PoC: Human params
+- PoC: Human parameters, job parameters
-- PoC: Shops
+- On hold, partial support: Quest editor (see [Info](https://github.com/kagenocookie/dd2-content-editor/wiki/Quests))
+- On hold, partial support: Dialogue editor

 ## Gameplay setup
 A proper release will be made once I feel the mod is stable and meaningful enough.
 For now: